Imagine the scene.

 Cleaning wise they are more convenient than standard acrylics as the paint doesn’t dry on the brush.
 You can leave the paint on the brush for a couple of hours and still be able to easily remove in by dipping in OPEN thinner and then washing with soap & water.

-If you’ve painting outside, or in hotter climates than the UK they can be great as in a large pile of paint remains workable for such a long period of time and if you mist the paint with water or OPEN thinner the paint can stay wet even longer.
+If you’ve painting outside, or in hotter climates than the UK they can be great as in a large pile of paint remains workable for such a long period and if you mist the paint with water or OPEN thinner the paint can stay wet even longer.

 But if you like to work quick, or have deadlines for clients who want paintings that can’t be varnished in time – it can be tricky.